 Weather in the US Virgin Islands

 The Virgin Islands ranks in the 37th percentile for lovely weather when compared to other tourist destinations around the globe.
 You can expect daytime temperatures to range on average from 84°F in winter to 89°F in the summer.
 Average temperatures at night range from 70°F to 76°F at night, respectively.
+Read more about the USVI vs. other Caribbean islands here.

 The Trade Winds Govern the Weather